edvanburen/cellSTAAR/README.md

 the FAVOR database, and the directory xsv software.
 For more details, please see the R script.
 ##### Output: CSV files of the annotated variants list.
 * `Anno_chrXX.csv`: a CSV file containing annotated variants list of chromosome XX. <br>
-* `Anno_chrXX_STAARpipeline.csv`: a CSV file containing the variants list with annotations required for STAARpipeline of chromosome XX.
+* `Anno_chrXX_cellSTAAR.csv`: a CSV file containing the variants list with annotations used by default in cellSTAAR of chromosome XX.
 The annotations in this file is a subset of `Anno_chrXX.csv`. <br>

 #### Step 3: Generate the annotated GDS (aGDS) file
 ##### Script: <a href="FAVORannotator_csv/gds2agds.R">**gds2agds.R**</a>
-##### Input: GDS files and the CSV files of annotated variants list (`Anno_chrXX.csv` or `Anno_chrXX_STAARpipeline.csv`).
+##### Input: GDS files and the CSV files of annotated variants list (`Anno_chrXX.csv` or `Anno_chrXX_cellSTAAR.csv`).
 For more details, please see the R script.
 ##### Output: aGDS files including both the genotype and annotation information.
 Note: FAVORannotator also supports the database in SQL format.
 Please see the <a href="https://github.com/zhouhufeng/FAVORannotator">**FAVORannotator** tutorial</a> for detailed usage of **FAVORannotator** (SQL version).

 ### Generate sparse Genetic Relatedness Matrix (GRM)
 R package **FastSparseGRM** provides functions and a pipeline to efficiently calculate genetic principal components (PCs) and the ancestry-adjusted sparse genetic relatedness matrix (GRM).
 It accounts for population heterogeneity using genetic PCs which are automatically calculated as part of the pipeline.
-The genetic PCs can be used as fixed effect covariates to account for the population stratification and the sparse GRM can be used to model the random effects to account for the sample relatedness in a mixed effects phenotype-genotype association testing model implemented in STAARpipeline.
+The genetic PCs can be used as fixed effect covariates to account for the population stratification and the sparse GRM can be used to model the random effects to account for the sample relatedness in a mixed effects phenotype-genotype association testing model implemented in cellSTAAR.
 For more details on usage, please see the R package <a href="https://github.com/rounakdey/FastSparseGRM">**FastSparseGRM**</a> and <a href="https://doi.org/10.21203/rs.3.rs-5343361/v1">manuscript</a>.

 ## cellSTAAR

-cellSTAAR is summarized in the figure below: ![](/inst/image/cellSTAAR_overview.jpg) The key features of cellSTAAR are (1) the ability to integrate single-cell-sequencing-based functional annotations (calculated using the <code>create_ct_aPCs</code>function and variant sets (constructed using the <code>create_cellSTAAR_mapping_file</code>function) and (2) the use of the omnibus linking approach to reflect uncertainty inherent in the linking of regulatory elements to genes.
+cellSTAAR is summarized in the figure below: ![](/inst/image/cellSTAAR_overview.jpg) The key features of cellSTAAR are (1) the ability to integrate single-cell-sequencing-based functional annotations (calculated using the <code>create_ct_annotations</code>function and variant sets (constructed using the <code>create_cellSTAAR_mapping_file</code>function) and (2) the use of the omnibus linking approach to reflect uncertainty inherent in the linking of regulatory elements to genes.
 ## Usage

 # Create Cell-Type Variant Mapping Files